ibm-cloud-docs/vpc/block_storage_vpc_about.md

 You can create data volumes as stand-alone volumes or when you provision an instance.
 Stand-alone volumes exist in an unattached state until you attach the volume to an instance.
 When you create a data volume as part of instance provisioning, the volume is automatically attached to the instance.

 Block storage data volumes can be attached to any available instance in your region, based on your customer account and permissions, and within [certain limits](/docs/vpc?topic=vpc-attaching-block-storage#vol-attach-limits).
 These volumes are detached by default when the instance is deleted.
 Detaching by default allows your data to persist beyond the virtual server instance lifecycle.
 It only removes the volume's association with the instance.
 You can delete data volumes manually after they are detached.
 Also, when you create data volumes, you can specify that they be [automatically deleted](/docs/vpc?topic=vpc-managing-block-storage#auto-delete) when the instance is deleted.

+Detached volumes can be attached to an available, running instance without reprovisioning the volume or the instance.

 Data volumes are encrypted by default with IBM-managed encryption.
 You can also encrypt data volumes using your own root keys.